-Upgrade your skills in a fully accredited professional Engineering course.
-Gain the required knowledge and qualification to stay on top in a dynamic environment, with specialisations in civil, environmental, mechanical, electrical, telecommunications or mechatronic engineering.
+Upgrade your skills in a fully accredited professional Engineering program.
+Gain the required knowledge and degree to stay on top in a dynamic environment with a range of majors.

-Completion of this course will prepare you for a dynamically developing and changing technological environment, allowing you to stay at the forefront of the engineering world.
+Completion of this program will prepare you for a dynamically developing and changing technological environment, allowing you to stay at the forefront of the engineering world.

 Study at Western's high tech Parramatta City campus.

 Graduates of this program are eligible to apply for full membership of Engineers Australia.
 They are eligible to apply for Chartered Professional Engineering registration upon successful completion of required engineering practice period specified by Engineers Australia.

 Our program structure is outlined in our handbook.
 Here you can view all of the subjects you will be studying.

 Civil engineering covers the fields of structural design, geotechnical engineering and water engineering, together with infrastructure design and environmental engineering.
 Graduates will work in the fields of design, construction and management of engineering structures.
 Projects may cover residential and commercial buildings, highways and airports, water supply and sewerage schemes, etc. You may be an engineer in private industry, government departments, or in city, municipal or shire councils.

 This program includes core subjects from all branches of electrical engineering.
 Graduates will work in the fields of electronic components, computers, electro-magnetics, power generation and distribution systems, power and control in public utilities, telecommunications, manufacturing, and electrical systems.